-UNH is in the process of developing and implementing a climate study that will include all students, faculty and staff.
-The objective of the study is to gather data about institutional climate, inclusion and work-life issues to better assess the learning, living and working environment for students, staff and faculty.
-The survey will be implemented under the leadership of the Campus Climate Study Task Force.
+UNH is in the process of developing and implementing a list of action steps based on feedback received from the recent campus-wide student, staff and faculty climate study.
+The objective of the study was to gather data about institutional climate, inclusion and work-life issues to better assess the learning, living and working environment for students, staff and faculty.
+The survey was implemented under the leadership of the Campus Climate Study Task Force.
 The success of this project will rely on the efforts of the entire campus community, and will require the support of all.

 Professional development opportunities for UNH faculty, staff, and graduate students to advance awareness, knowledge, and skills around the services and support that we provide to lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) students and colleagues.
 Participants of Safe Zones Trainings are a campus-wide network of allies who are supportive of LGBTQ faculty, students, and staff and are committed to contributing to a campus climate of inclusion at UNH.
 Trainings are 1.5 hours in length.
 We offer department-specific trainings, and some trainings that are open to mixed groups of faculty and staff from various departments.

 To schedule/attend sessions, call Safe Zones Coordinator at 862-5053 or visit their website for more information.